Gold IRA Tax Rules: Your Guide to Precious Metal Assets

 After purchasing physical gold for your IRA, it must be stored in an approved depository.
 The IRS requires all precious metals held in an IRA to be stored by an approved depository.

-Approved depositories must meet certain requirements set forth by the IRS regarding security and insurance.
-It’s important to choose a depository that is insured and has a good track record of keeping precious metals safe.
+Approved gold IRA companies depositories must meet certain requirements set forth by the IRS regarding gold IRA tax rules, security, and insurance.
+It’s important to choose a gold IRA company that is insured and has a good track record of keeping precious metals safe.

 Understanding Gold IRA Tax Rules